In view of the current developments with regard to the coronavirus, this training will only be available online 23, 24, 26 and 27 November 2020

 International trade is more volatile than ever.
 Brexit, trade disputes, covid-19, digitalisation… external events and trends impact traditional trade patterns.
 A customs strategy matters, both at the level of the authorities and at the level of the economic operator.
 Defining such strategy requires insight in the EU customs policy environment and stakeholders.
 It also requires understanding of the current regulatory framework and technology tools relevant for a specific supply chain or product, and how to monitor future change.

 This advanced module can be taken by participants who have already passed the basic programme or can prove that they have obtained an equivalent degree of experience.

-This module consists of three days of classes on:
+This module consists of four days of classes on:

-The exam will take place on Friday 4 December 2020 from 9.30 a.m. to 12.00 p.m.
+The exam will take place on Friday 4 December 2020 from 9.30 a.m. to 12.00 p.m at the Stadscampus (room R.231).
 Foreign participants are offered the opportunity to take the exam from a distance.